kfchou/kfchou.github.io/_posts/2025-08-28-tower-defense.md

 layout: post
 title:  Tower Defense
 categories: [AI Coding]
+excerpt: A Javascript version of the original Flash-based Tower Defense, circa 2008
 pinned: true
+---

+On mobile?
+Open the full version of the game [here](https://towerdefense-296e.onrender.com/)

 ---

 I used to spend my time before classes playing the original Desktop Tower Defense.
 It had a long loading screen, it lagged when there are too many units, and it was written in Flash.
 I wanted to make a modern JavaScript version that's smoother and more optimized, but I wasn't a web developer... until LLMs came along.